Niemeyer-Research-Group/pyMARS/info/CONTRIBUTING.md

 ## Pull Requests

  * If you're unfamiliar with Pull Requests, please take a look at the [GitHub documentation for them](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/).
  * **Make sure the test suite passes** on your computer, and that test coverage doesn't go down.
 To do this, run `pytest -vv --cov=./` from the top-level directory.
+The test suite is currently a work in progess.
  * *Always* add tests and docs for your code.
  * The use of emoji in Pull Requests is encouraged with the format ":emoji: Commit summary".
 See [this list of suggested emoji.](https://github.com/slashsBin/styleguide-git-commit-message#suggested-emojis)
  * Please reference relevant GitHub issues in your commit messages using `GH123` or `#123`.